-The George Washington University Cancer Center (GWCC) incorporates all of the existing cancer-related activities at the George Washington University (GW), GW School of Medicine and Health Sciences, the GW Medical Faculty Associates, the GW Hospital, and GW’s Milken Institute School of Public Health, and serves as a platform to refocus and re-energize the university’s efforts in cancer research and patient care.
+The George Washington University (GW) Cancer Center incorporates all of the existing cancer-related activities at the George Washington University, GW School of Medicine and Health Sciences, the GW Medical Faculty Associates, the GW Hospital, and GW’s Milken Institute School of Public Health, and serves as a platform to refocus and re-energize the university’s efforts in cancer research and patient care.

 In addition to innovative research and personalized care, the third pillar of our vision is national leadership in cancer policy.
 There is a pronounced need to expand access to cancer care to all patients, including historically underserved populations.
 To do this, change is needed.
-GWCC has all the right elements here in Washington, D.C. to build a dynamic cancer policy program of distinction that will work to improve cancer health systems nationwide.
+The GW Cancer Center has all the right elements here in Washington, D.C. to build a dynamic cancer policy program of distinction that will work to improve cancer health systems nationwide.